josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/cms/tags-and-users.md

     return $query->group(['Articles.id']);
 }
 ```

-We just implemented a [custom finder method](../../orm/retrieving-data-and-resultsets.md#custom-find-methods).
+We just implemented a [custom finder method](#custom-find-methods).
 This is
 a very powerful concept in CakePHP that allows you to package up re-usable
 queries.
-Finder methods always get a [query-builder](../../orm/query-builder.md) object and an
+Finder methods always get a [/orm/query-builder](orm/query-builder.md) object and an
 array of options as parameters.
 Finders can manipulate the query and add any
 required conditions or criteria.
 When complete, finder methods must return
 a modified query object.
 In our finder we've leveraged the `distinct()` and